GBrachetta/Musical-Dice/README.md

 ### Fonts

-I chose Montserrat as the only font for its excellent legibility in small sizes, due to the fact that a lot of text had to be contained in a limited space, specially in the music grid.
+I chose Montserrat to be the only font in this project because of its excellent legibility in smaller font sizes.
+This was important where there space limitations for the text such as in the music grid.
 I also didn't want that the choice of a more ornamental font, or multiple fonts, could as a result deviate the attention from the more important elements of the app.

 <a name="responsivity"></a>

 ### Responsivity

-This website is fully responsive in all sizes and devices, and making the main music grid reactive and legible in small devices was a challenge which was sorted thanks to a combination of factors: Bootstrap's elasticity, clarity of the font family, clear styling highlighting events and discrete use of colors.
+This website is fully responsive to all sizes and devices.
+Making the main music grid reactive and legible in small devices was a challenge which was sorted thanks to a combination of factors: Bootstrap's elasticity, clarity of the font family, clear styling highlighting events and discrete use of colors.

 <a name="wireframes"></a>